tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 ### In Summary

-Not all sites fit into the same box, so we're giving the flexibilty to manage your cloud development environment however makes sense for you.
+Not all sites fit into the same box, so we're giving the flexibility to manage your cloud development environment however makes sense for you.
 Running a development environment on `Gatsby Previews` without `Tina Teams` will work for some, and certain users may require deeper user management with `Tina Teams`.

 <br />

-We've also got some other "down the road "features planned which will make it much easier to work alongside other team members on your cloud environment: E.g Locking files when being edited by another user.
+We've also got some other "down the road "features planned which will make it much easier to work alongside other team members on your cloud environment: e.g Locking files when being edited by another user.
 Stay tuned!

 <br />